Object Oriented Programming in Python | Set 2 (Data Hiding and Object Printing)

 Prerequisite: Object-Oriented Programming in Python | Set 1 (Class, Object and Members)

 In Python, we use double underscore (Or __) before the attributes name and those attributes will not be directly visible outside.

 2 7 Traceback (most recent call last): File "filename.py", line 13, in print (myObject.__hiddenVariable) AttributeError: MyClass instance has no attribute '__hiddenVariable'

-In the above program, we tried to access hidden variable outside the class using object and it threw an exception.
+In the above program, we tried to access a hidden variable outside the class using an object and it threw an exception.

-We can access the value of hidden attribute by a tricky syntax:
+We can access the value of a hidden attribute by a tricky syntax: